-3.1 FIELD RECORDING
+3.1 Field Recording

-Documentation of activities associated with groundwater monitoring events will be recorded each day in a bound field logbook with hard cover, water resistant paper, and sequentially numbered pages.
+Documentation of activities associated with groundwater monitoring events will be recorded each day in a bound field logbook with hard cover, water resistant paper, and sequentially numbered pages and/or on a field report form.
 Documentation will be completed in waterproof, black or blue ink and written errors will be crossed out with a single line, initialed, and dated.
 The logbooks will remain on-site during use and then will be stored off-site.
 Entries in the logbook will be chronological and will include, where applicable and appropriate, such information as the following:

-- Date and times,
+- Date and times;

-- Locations of particular events,
+- Locations of particular events;

-- Instrument calibrations,
+- Instrument calibrations;

-- Weather (temperature and wind direction) and significant changes in climatic conditions that may affect monitoring activities or results, and
+- Weather (temperature and wind direction) and significant changes in climatic conditions that may affect monitoring activities or results; and

 - Other information/observations pertinent to the well inspection, well gauging, and sampling event.